scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 except for some special meetings.

 * Mar 27th, 2026 - meeting 53 - agenda: to be discussed at the Zulip chat - :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-53/)
-* Mar 25th, 2026 - meeting 52 - special: Eve with John Newman :calendar: [event](https://clojureverse.org/t/clojure-real-world-data-52-special-eve-with-john-newman/)
+* Mar 25th, 2026 - meeting 52 - special: Eve with John Newman :movie_camera: [summary & recording](https://clojureverse.org/t/clojure-real-world-data-52-special-eve-with-john-newman-summary-recording/)
 * Mar 20th, 2026 - meeting 51 - agenda: to be discussed at the Zulip chat
 * Mar 13th, 2026 - meeting 50 - agenda: to be discussed at the Zulip chat
 * Mar 6th, 2026 - meeting 49 - agenda: to be discussed at the Zulip chat